On the 6: Cultural impact

-Lopez and fellow recording artists Ricky Martin, Enrique Iglesias, and Marc Anthony have been credited with popularizing pop music by Hispanic artists during the year 1999.
-At the time, it was noted that Latin musicians were "creating a stir" in American entertainment.
+Bianca Betancourt of i-D magazine described Lopez's success with On the 6 as "unheard of — not only as just a female artist, but as a Puerto Rican girl from the Bronx as well."
+Critic Gary Suarez said "It was great to see a Latina making hits who wasn’t trying to hide her heritage in the process."
+With her musical debut, Lopez was credited with helping drive what was termed the "Latin explosion" in Western pop music.
+This movement saw the popularization of pop music by Hispanic performers during the year 1999.
+At the time, it was noted that Latin musicians—including Lopez, Ricky Martin, Enrique Iglesias and Marc Anthony—were "creating a stir" in American entertainment.
 According to The Dallas Morning News, a Latin pop crossover "explosion" and "ethnic boom" was occurring.
 Brian Haack of The Recording Academy wrote that it was Lopez's performance in Selena that positioned her as "the breakout female star to help propel the Latin pop movement".
 Since she is of Latin descent and crossed over to the mainstream music market, Lopez is considered "crossover royalty".
 Mark Guarino of the Daily Herald said of Lopez and her fellow Latin artists, "judging from their records, their cultural identity was identified as cultural baggage by their record companies and those suitcases were shucked en route to stardom".

 Lopez and Anthony noted that they wanted the "Latin invasion" and "hype" to die down so they could be viewed as normal artists and "regular people".
 Anthony asserted that their music "is not Latin music" (although it has Latin influences), but "it isn't representative of what Latin music is": "To stand out because you're Puerto Rican or because you're Latin is really weird."
 Lopez said, "I don't think Latino is a phase [or] like it's this year's hot thing.
 Being that you're talking about people, I don't feel that way, really."
 The Hartford Courant said, "All have conquered mainstream pop charts by toning down the spice of their native salsa and especially by singing in English".
 Later, Lopez noted: "It's funny that they create a 'movement' thing because three people come out with an album at the same time, or whatever it was.
 Yes, I'm Latin.
 Yes, I made an English pop album because I grew up here in the United States.
 I don't know...It didn't bother me in any way.
 I didn't think of it as a negative thing, but I also didn't think it was fair to do it because it makes it seem like people are a fad—or a culture is a fad."
 This "Latin explosion" was showcased in a 2015 HBO documentary titled The Latin Explosion, produced by Mottola; it included a sit-down interview with Lopez among other Latin recording artists.